 Since the Gulf War in 1991, all homes in Israel are required to have a reinforced security room, Merkhav Mugan, impermeable to chemical and biological substances.

-Since its first win in 1992, Israel has won nine Olympic medals.
+Since its first win in 1992, Israel has won 20 Olympic medals.

-According to a 1993 report, Israel is believed to possess chemical and biological weapons of mass destruction.
+In 1993, a report indicated that Israel possesses chemical and biological weapons of mass destruction.

 Since the Israel–PLO letters of recognition in 1993, most of the Palestinian population and cities have been under the internal jurisdiction of the Palestinian Authority, and only partial Israeli military control.

-Since 1995, relations between Greece and Israel have improved, coinciding with a decline in Israeli-Turkish relations.
+Since 1995, relations between Greece and Israel have improved following a decline in Israeli–Turkish relations.

-Around 2000 BCE, early references to "Canaanites" and "Canaan" appeared in Near Eastern and Egyptian texts, referring to politically independent city-states.
+Around 2000 BCE, early references to "Canaan" and "Canaanites" appear in ancient Near Eastern and Egyptian texts.

-Ehud Barak conducted negotiations with Yasser Arafat and Bill Clinton at the 2000 Camp David Summit.
+In 2000, Ehud Barak conducted negotiations with Yasser Arafat and Bill Clinton at the Camp David Summit, offering a plan for a Palestinian state.

-Israel withdrew from most of Lebanon in 1986 but maintained a borderland buffer zone in southern Lebanon until 2000.
+Israel withdrew from most of Lebanon in 1986 but continued to occupy a borderland buffer zone in southern Lebanon until 2000.

-In 2002, Mohammed Bakri released the film Jenin, Jenin, which dealt with the Arab-Israeli conflict and the status of Palestinians within Israel.
+In 2002, Mohammed Bakri made the film Jenin, Jenin dealing with the Arab-Israeli conflict.

-In 2003, Ilan Ramon became Israel's first astronaut, serving on the fatal mission of Space Shuttle Columbia.
+In 2003, Ilan Ramon became Israel's first astronaut, participating in the Space Shuttle Columbia's fatal mission.

 In 2003, the Knesset began to draft an official constitution based on the Basic Laws of Israel.